 - Open and Interoperable – Built on open standards and frameworks such as OpenStack and designed to be interoperable as converged IT/CT applications will need to be deployed and consumed across different networks and environments.

-- Ecosystem-Friendly – Supports converged IT/CT application development and service management environments and tools that are easy to use and foster engagement of developer and service management communities.
+- Ecosystem-Friendly – Supports converged IT/CT application development and service management environments and tools that are easy to use and foster the engagement of developer and service management communities.

-- Composable & Elastic Infrastructure – A cloud-based infrastructure that provides fine-grained virtualization of network and compute functions and resources that can be configured and deployed elastically to meet the real-time requirements of an application or workload.
+- Composable & Elastic Digital Infrastructure – A cloud-based infrastructure that provides fine-grained virtualization of network and compute functions and resources that can be configured and deployed elastically to meet the real-time requirements of an application or workload.

 - Intelligent Service Orchestration & Automation – Algorithmically orchestrates converged IT/CT services across the network and automates service management operations based on context and events.